 Walk on down to Reykjavík's City Hall and buy a City Card.
-This card gets you free access, or a discount, too many museums and restaurants and free admission to Reykjavík's swimming pools and on city buses.
+This card gets you free access or a discount, to many museums and restaurants and free admission to Reykjavík's swimming pools and on city buses.

 With this card in hand, you can:

 Visit the dozens of museums, go for a swim in one of the local pools, and eat and drink at the local restaurants and bars.
 It’s also lovely to walk around downtown Reykjavik and visit with the local cats, pop into a bookstore, café, or one of the many small art galleries located around the city.

 Perlan - Gives visitors a bird’s eye view of the city with its 360º observation deck, a museum that features exhibitions of Iceland’s natural wonders, including an ice cave and a northern lights planetarium show.